SeduceProject/piseduce_doc/_posts/user_guide/2021-07-10-create-new-environments.md

 ```

 ### Copy files to the Raspbian image
 The image file system is available in the `mount_dir` directory.
-We clone the git repository of the ttyd project in the
+We clone the git repository of the
-root account.
+ttyd project into the root account.
 ```
 cd mount_dir/root
 git clone https://github.com/tsl0922/ttyd
 ```
-After copying files to the disk image, you will need to mount the Raspbian image from a Raspberry Pi device.
+After copying files to the disk image, we will need to mount the Raspbian image from a Raspberry Pi
+device.

 ### Make changes on the Raspbian operating system
 In our case, we need to install compilation tools and start the ttyd daemon at the startup.
-**WARNING**: For this section, you must mount the disk image on a raspbian operating system.
+**WARNING**: For this section, we must mount the disk image on a raspbian operating system.
 ```
 # chroot to the Raspbian system
 cd mount_dir